en de

 Is French Toast Good for Weight Loss?

+French toast is not the best breakfast option for weight loss.
 Since French toast is made primarily of white bread, it is high in calories, carbohydrates, and sugar.
-Therefore, this meal is not the best breakfast option for weight loss.

-However, there are some substitutes you can make to increase the nutrition of the breakfast meal – more on this below!
-Healthy French toast can be a filling breakfast option for those looking to lose weight.
+However, there are some substitutes you can make to increase the nutrition of the breakfast meal – more on this below.

 Healthy French Toast Recipe

-To make healthy French toast, start with whole-grain bread.
+To make healthy French toast, start with your favorite brand of whole-grain bread.
 Whole-grain bread has much more fiber than white bread.

 If you have a gluten allergy or intolerance, you can substitute whole-wheat bread with gluten-free bread.